tru-ID/api-definitions/specs/README.md

 │   └── ProblemDetailsBase.v1.yaml
 └── console
     ├── ProjectResourceModels.v1.yaml
-    └── console.v1.yaml
+    └── openapi.v1.yaml
 ```

 All specifications are within the `specs` directory.
-Our API endpoints include a logical or product grouping (e.g. `console` or `phone_check`) and the directory structure also uses that grouping name.
+Our API endpoints include a logical or product grouping (e.g. `console` or `phone_check`) and the directory structure should uses that grouping name.
 The directory path **does not** include the version or the specific resource.

-All resources for a logical or product grouping will be within a directory named after that grouping.
+Examples:

+- `specs/console/`
+- `specs/phone_check`

 ### File Naming & Location